S-a-m-K/BellabeatCaseStudy/README.md

 <img src="https://github.com/S-a-m-K/Bellabeatcasestudy/assets/143487615/e69f66b4-49a0-4368-abb0-0fd14f2fd6db" alt="Beschreibung des Bildes" width="700"/>

-Here we can see a positive correlation between total_steps and calories.
-The more active we are, the more calories we will burn.
+A positive correlation between total steps and calories is evident: the more active one is, the more calories are burned.

 <div style="margin-bottom: 40px;">